fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

 ### Changing the importance of a note

 Lastly, let's take a look at the test we did for changing the importance of a note.
-First, we'll change the formatting block so that it creates three notes instead of one:
+First, we'll change the beforeEach block so that it creates three notes instead of one:

 ```js
 describe('when logged in', function() {